 Calculating the TCO of your investment is easier said than done.
 There are many factors you need to take into consideration and you need to know the exact or expected numbers of each of those factors.
 To help you build your own business case, we’ll briefly discuss a way to do this.

 Still, there will always be alarms whether they’re true or false, even with a predictive maintenance strategy in place.
-Identify the costs of these alarms and how you deal with them.
 You need to determine how much unnecessary maintenance and additional inspection is caused by these alarms, both in the old and new situation.
 This will decrease the benefit of the reduced maintenance costs.

 Besides the savings made from reducing maintenance costs, determine all other ways the new technology will change and benefit operations.
 Think about reducing the amount of inspections, the benefit of extending periodic maintenance intervals or skipping them altogether, lower labor costs, having to keep less excess inventory, not needing a big inventory of spare parts, lower insurance premiums, reducing energy waste and extending the asset’s lifetime.

 The ROI and TCO of investing in a predictive maintenance strategy clearly are important for the end user of the asset, the OEM’s customer.
 Additionally, there are also benefits for OEMs making and offering assets ready for predictive maintenance.